 Broncos free agency: Tracking every move in George Paton’s first year

-4. CB Ronald Darby signed to three-year deal
+5. CB Kyle Fuller signed to one-year deal

 When Vic Fangio came over from the Chicago Bears, he left a defensive unit that had a number of All-Pro players, including cornerback Kyle Fuller.

 In Fangio’s final season with the Bears, Fuller picked off seven passes and earned All-Pro recognition, establishing himself as one of the best cornerbacks in the entire NFL.
 He followed that up in 2019 with another trio of interceptions, earning Pro Bowl honors for a second straight season.